-During his goodwill tour, Lindbergh made three stops in Minnesota and several flyovers, including Winona and Red Wing, where he dropped printed tour messages that thanked the communities for their support.
+During his goodwill tour, Lindbergh made two stops in Minnesota and several flyovers, including Winona and Red Wing, where he dropped printed tour messages that thanked the communities for their support.

-On one of those visits, Lindbergh arrived at Wold Chamberlain Field at 2:03 p.m. on Tuesday, Aug.
-23, 1927.
+As part of the tour, Lindbergh arrived at Wold Chamberlain Field at 2:03 pm on Tuesday, Aug 23, 1927.
 From the airport he joined a tour of the Twin Cities in a parade car with the mayors of Minneapolis and St. Paul, their wives, and his mother, Evangeline.
 The newspapers estimated that between 250,000 and 500,000 people attended the parade.
 Lindbergh’s day ended with a banquet at the St. Paul Hotel, where Governor Christianson presented him with a commemorative medal from the state.

 On Wednesday, Lindbergh visited with his mother, his half-sister Eva Lindbergh Christie, and other relatives who gathered to see him in the Twin Cities.
 The next day, Lindbergh headed north, making a detour to fly over Savage, Shakopee, St. Cloud, Melrose, and Sauk Centre, before arriving in his hometown of Little Falls.

 For weeks, the Little Falls Homecoming Committee had made preparations for Lindbergh’s visit.
 A local newspaper called the visit "more important than one from the president of the United States."